Previous: All About Ionic

 c:/, you'd want to add this to your PATH:

-Cordova also requires the ANDROID_HOME entry to be set, this should point to the
+Cordova requires the ANDROID_HOME environment variable to be set.
+This should point to the

 Create the project